 I wasn’t sure I was going to be able to find it after reading the directions, but it was easier than I expected.
 You do have to cross the river/creek, and that is not difficult.
 It’s unlikely you’ll get wet!
 Once you get to the falls, you can get pretty close to the falls.
 I think some people were actually trying to climb up the falls.
 They’re steep, but only about 20′ tall.

-3) Once you reach E. Twinsburg Road, turn onto E. Twinsburg Road, which will become W. Twinsburg Rd.
+- Once you reach E Twinsburg Road, turn onto E Twinsburg Road, which will become W Twinsburg Rd.

-4) Go to Brandywine Rd. and turn east.
-Brandywine Rd. will become Olde Eight Rd.
+- Go to Brandywine Road and turn east.
+Brandywine Road will become Olde Eight Road.

 - Turn west onto Boston Mills Road.
 On your right will be a one-way road where you can park to visit Blue Hen Falls.
 There is also a parking lot on the left side of the road that is much easier to park at, though it does add a short amount of distance to your hike.